jhunschejones/pcloud_api/README.md

 # Find folders by folder :id or :path:
 Pcloud::Folder.find(1)
 Pcloud::Folder.find_by(path: "/images")
+# NOTES:
-# NOTE: `find_by` can also be used with :id, though this will take precedence
-# over :path so just pick one or the other
+# - `find_by` can also be used with :id, though this will take precedence over :path so pick only one or the other
+# - When using :path the folder object will have a `path` value, when finding by :id, `path` will be `nil`

 # Check if a folder exists by id
 Pcloud::Folder.exists?(1)